Volunteer

 Learn how to care for wildlife in our Rehabilitation Clinic

 Become an integral part of the life-saving work we do in Sharon Audubon Center’s Wildlife Rehabilitation Clinic.
 Work alongside clinic staff and other volunteers to provide essential care and treatment to nearly 1,000 sick, injured, and orphans admitted into rehabilitation every year.
 Our volunteers provide hands-on support for and work with a variety of native Connecticut wildlife, focusing on birds from hummingbirds to eagles, ducklings to owls, and songbirds to herons!
+No previous experience required.
+We ask that prospective volunteers agree to:

 If you are interested in this volunteer opportunity or would like to learn more, please contact us at the Sharon Audubon Center.